crbast/CrBast/en/index.md

 **GitHub?
 GitLab?
 Twitter?** *Yes, see at the bottom.*

-**Pourais-tu donnes quelques informations sur toi?** *I live my life quietly.
+**Could you give some information about yourself?** *I live my life quietly.
 I spend a lot of time improving my computer skills.
 I do a lot of sports and train future generations.
 I love playing video games to recharge my batteries after work.
 I know how to do it.
 When faced with a problem I do my best to find the best solution.*

 **How do I know you better?** *Do not hesitate to contact me by email to schedule a discordant call.
 Or if you're in Valais, just have a little drink (I pay the addition😄).*